-A target has been set to retain the Board gender diversity ratio of 30% female representation (2021 year-end ratio was 33%) and encourage initiatives that promote broader inclusive gender diversity across the Bank, in line with the Organisational Culture, Diversity and Inclusion Programmes.
-The Bank is committed to having a diverse board, to achieving and maintaining the targets set in this regard and to ensuring an open and fair recruitment process.
+The Board Gender Diversity target from 2023 was increased from 30% to 50% female representation (2022 year-end ratio was 42%) and the Board will encourage initiatives that promote broader inclusive gender diversity across the Bank, in line with the Organisational Culture, Diversity and Inclusion Programmes.
+The Bank is committed to having a diverse board, to achieving and maintaining the targets set in this regard and to ensuring an open and fair recruitment process based on merit.
 The Board has an objective that approximately 50% of Non-Executive Directors, including the Board Chair together with the Chairs of the Board Audit and Risk and Compliance Committees should have relevant banking and/or financial experience and this will also be taken into account when recommending appointments.
-Given the Bank's Irish focussed business model, approximately 70% of the Board Directors are required to be Irish domiciled.